 Invest in tight-fitting lids for all of your outdoor trash cans.

 What To Do About Wasps On Your Property

 If wasps are getting out of hand on your property, then count on the professionals at Lindsey Pest Services to help.
-We equip our highly trained technicians with the safety equipment needed to effectively eliminate wasp nests of all sizes.
+We equip our highly trained technicians with the safety equipment needed to eliminate wasp nests of all sizes effectively.

-With over 60 years of pest control experience and programs starting as low as 45$ a month, you should have no trouble finding an amazing solution to any pest problems you are facing on your Jacksonville property.
+With over 60 years of pest control experience and programs starting as low as 45$ a month, you should have no trouble finding a great solution to any pest problems you face on your Jacksonville property.
 Contact us today for more information about our services and schedule an emergency wasp control visit for your property.